divineniiquaye/flight-routing/README.md

 ---

-Flight Routing is supports **MRM (Multiple Routes Match)**.
+Flight Routing supports **MRM (Multiple Routes Match)**.
 This increases SEO (search engine optimization) as it prevents multiple URLs to link to different content (without a proper redirect), the **MRM** feature is to serve static routes first, making other routes declared reachable.

-> Router will match all routes in the order they were registered.
-Make sure to avoid situations where previous route matches the conditions of the following routes, as the MRM feature is not yet implemented.
+This feature was not fully implemented due to performance reasons, Route collection will return a list of routes starting with static routes eg: '/hello/world'.
+Make sure to avoid situations where dynamic route `/hello/{world}` matches a condition such as `/[{foo}/{bar}]` or `/[{foo}/{bar}]`.

 ```php
 use Flight\Routing\Route;